Whipple10m/pyfzreader/README.md

 - `'livetime_ns'`: number of nanoseconds counted by 10MHz livetime scaler since last 1-second marker.
 - `'elaptime_sec'`: number of seconds counted by 10MHz elapsed time scaler since start of run.
 Only present if `gdf_version>=74`.
 - `'elaptime_ns'`: number of nanoseconds counted by 10MHz elapsed time scaler since last 1-second marker.
 Only present if `gdf_version>=74`.
-- `'gps_truetime_grs'`: `True` if GPS data is provided by Truetime XL-DC/XL-AK clock with the Wisconsin GRS CAMAC interface, `False` otherwise, indicating data comes from the Michigan CAMAC clock interface.
+- `'gps_system'`: the GPS system from which the timestamp is derived, one of `'michigan'`, `'grs'`, or '`hytec'`, as discussed in the section on clocks, below.
 - `'gps_data'`: raw data provided by GRS clock.
-Format depends on clock used (see `'gps_truetime_grs'` element, above).
+Format depends on clock system used (see `'gps_system'` element, above).
-- `'gps_day_of_year'`: the day of year decoded from the GPS system.
+- `'gps_mjd'`: the integer MJD fully or partially decoded by the GPS system, as discussed in the section on clocks, below.
-- `'gps_utc_time_sec'`: the number of seconds and fraction of seconds decoded from the GPS system.
+- `'gps_utc_sec'`: the integer number of seconds since UTC midnight, as decoded by the GPS system.
+- `'gps_ns'`: fraction of the second, whose precision depends on the GPS system used, expressed as nanoseconds.
 - `'gps_utc_time_str'`: the time from the GPS system in string format `'hh:mm:ss.sssssss'`.
+- `'gps_is_good'`: flag indicating that the GPS timestamp *might* be good.
 - `'event_type'`: either `'pedestal'` or `'sky'`.
 - `'nadc'`: the number of ADC channels in the event.
 The ADCs each have 12 channels, so this will usually be larger than the number of pixels in the camera.
 For the 331 pixel camera `nadc=336`, for the 490 pixel camera `nadc=492`.
+- `'adc_values'`: array of size `'nadc'` giving the ADC values (I16).
 - `'ntrigger'`: number of trigger words in the event.
 This depends on what epoch the data comes from, before the Leeds PST or not, and whether trigger readout is enabled.
 Only present if `gdf_version>=74`.
 - `'trigger_data'`: array of size `'ntrigger'` giving the trigger data words (I32).
 Only present if `gdf_version>=74`.
-- `'adc_values'`: array of size `'nadc'` giving the ADC values (I16).

-Other data items present in the FORTRAN structure are not decoded by the reader as they don't seem to be relevant for the data files that I have.
-Please contact me if you need any of them to be extracted.
+- `'all_values'`: dictionary of all values found in the GDF event structure, if the `'return_all_values'` option has been specified in the class.

+By default, the reader only extracts the elements of the record that seemed relevant to me, given the epoch of the data.
+The `'return_all_values'` can be used to force the reader to extract all data in the GDF record, irrespective of whether they are being written with valid data.
+Please contact me if you would like any of these values returned by default.

 ### 10m frame

-Before GDF version 74, the on-the-fly calibration data were recorded in the [GDF 10m frame structure](https://github.com/Whipple10m/GDF/blob/24572fc741a8f360979dd816c0fdd3b668558353/gdf.for#L413), with the pedestal event ADC values being the most important component.
+Before GDF version 80, the on-the-fly calibration data were recorded in the [GDF 10m frame structure](https://github.com/Whipple10m/GDF/blob/24572fc741a8f360979dd816c0fdd3b668558353/gdf.for#L413), with the pedestal event ADC values being the most important component.
 The frame records are partially decoded into a Python dictionary that contains the following items:

 - `'record_type'`: `'frame'`.
 - `'record_time_mjd'`: see above.